 Payment services not involving any direct end users and intragroup payment services are also excepted under the Wft.
 Examples include payment transactions over a central payment system, within the payment service provider organisation or between various payment service providers.
 Likewise, payment services provided between a parent company and subsidiaries are excepted.

-Payment transactions arranged through a commercial agent acting on behalf of the payer or payee do not qualify as payment services.
-A commercial agent acts on behalf of the payer or payee and is involved in the sale of purchase of goods or services.
+Payment transactions arranged through a commercial agent acting on behalf of either the payer or payee do not qualify as payment services.
+A commercial agent that acts on behalf of both the payer and the payee does qualify as a payment services provider.

 Services related to securities

 Services related to the distribution of dividends and the redemption or sale of securities do not qualify as payment services.